Actions that can be taken against unwanted users or domains.

-Once the data has been deleted, whether than be after the 30 day period, or if an admin has force deleted it, the account can still be un-suspended.
-However, the account will have no data (toots, profile information, avatar or header image) associated with it.
+Once the data has been deleted, whether that is after the 30 day period, or if an admin has force deleted it, the account can still be un-suspended.
+However, the account will have no data (statuses, profile information, avatar or header image) associated with it.

 Because individually moderating a large volume of users from a misbehaving server can be exhausting, it is possible to pre-emptively moderate against all users from that particular server using a so-called domain block, which comes with several different levels of severity.